-Phosphorylation, P": Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by P_i to ATP.
-On the other hand, the term phosphorylation is used generally in many different contexts, e.g. protein phosphorylation.
-This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio; $O = 0.5 O_2$), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
-We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP→ADP (Fig. 2).
-P" refers mainly to electrontransfer phosphorylation but may also involve substrate-level phosphorylation as part of the tricarboxylic acid cycle (succinyl-CoA ligase) phosphorylation of ADP catalyzed by phosphoenolpyruvate carboxykinase.
+Phosphorylation, P., and P./O2 ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by P_i to ATP.
+On the other hand, the term phosphorylation is used generally in many contexts, e.g., protein phosphorylation.
+This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
+We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP \rightarrow ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP→ADP (Fig. 2).
+P" refers mainly to electrontransfer phosphorylation but may also involve substratelevel phosphorylation as part of the tricarboxylic acid (TCA) cycle (succinyl-CoA ligase) and phosphorylation ADP catalyzed by phosphoenolpyruvate carboxykinase.
 Transphosphorylation is performed by adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase.
-In isolated mammalian mitochondria ATP production catalyzed by adenylate kinase, $2 \text{ ADP} \leftrightarrow \text{ATP} + \text{AMP}$, proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
+In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP \leftrightarrow ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.